 Autism is a highly prevalent and often misunderstood neurological disability.
 Our hope is that these positive and engaging children’s stories will promote acceptance, understanding, and kindness for all.

-Without ever mentioning any particular challenge or disability by name, this story helps children recognize and understand what autism is, and impress upon them the importance of showing kindness to those who are different, wrapped into a fun story with lighthearted, engaging characters.
+Without ever mentioning any particular challenge or disability by name, these stories help children recognize and understand autism, and impress upon them the importance of showing kindness to those who are different.

-Written in verse, The Masterpiece combines the lyrical rhythm of Dr. Seuss, with the playfulness of Mo Willems, in a bright, colorful fantasy world where all people, regardless of their differences, prove to be an important part of the community canvas.
+Written in verse, the books combines the lyrical rhythm of Dr. Seuss, with the playfulness of Mo Willems, in a bright, colorful fantasy world where all people, regardless of their differences, prove to be an important part of the community canvas.